FICTION

 Blackwater Children

-By Moustapha Mbacké Diop in Issue Seven, November 2022
+by Moustapha Mbacké Diop in Issue Seven, November 2022

 I didn’t believe there was anything extraordinary about me.